April 2018 Prime Picks

 to help others.
 But, how many different refugees can it assist during a

-An excellent story of giving and helping emerges.
+giving and helping emerges.

 Force was forced to hire women when they faced a big lack of skilled